-The Dutchman moved to Arsenal in 2004 as a second forward but quickly became the club's main striker following the departure of Henry.
+The Dutchman moved to Arsenal in 2004 as a second forward.
+But he quickly became an integral part of the side and established himself as the club's main striker following the departure of Thierry Henry in 2007.

-After finishing the 2011/12 season as the Premier League's top scorer with 30 goals, he moved to Old Trafford and immediately won another Golden Boot, firing Man Utd to the title.
+After finishing the 2011/12 season as the Premier League's top scorer with 30 goals, he moved to Man Utd and immediately won another Golden Boot, firing Man Utd to the title.

 To date he is one of only six players to be the league's top scorer in successive seasons.

 "In terms of impact, Van Persie had as big an impact as anyone I can imagine.” - Sir Alex Ferguson